Education Counts

 Transient students Figure 1

-For more information on transient students see the indicator report.
+For more information see the Transient students indicator report.

-Students need stability in their schooling in order to experience continuity, belonging and support so that they stay interested and engaged in learning.
+Students need stability in their schooling to experience continuity, belonging and support so that they stay interested and engaged in learning.
+Providing stability in schooling is a greater challenge when there are students leaving and enrolling with school part-way through a term or school year.

 Rate of transient students (per 1,000 students) is based on movements within a year